DanAlex-03/KMSP-B747_LOCI_RiskQ/README.md

 ## Acknowledgments

 Developed as part of an undergraduate thesis (FTMD ITB, Student ID: 13621021) titled *Risk Quantification of Aerodynamic Stall and In-Flight Loss of Control (LOC-I) Events During Aircraft Approach*.
-Simulation methodology based on the TUM FSD Subset Simulation Toolbox and supervisor Dr. -Ing.
+Simulation methodology based on the TUM FSD Subset Simulation Toolbox and supervised by Dr. -Ing.
 Ir.
 Javensius Sembiring.